python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 '''''''''''''''''''''''''''''''''''

-The ``license`` key in the ``pyproject.toml`` could be required to be explicitly set to dynamic in order for the ``License`` core metadata field to be automatically back-filled from the top-level string value of the ``license`` key.
+The ``license`` key in the ``pyproject.toml`` could be required to be explicitly set to dynamic in order for the ``License`` Core Metadata field to be automatically back-filled from the top-level string value of the ``license`` key.
 This would be more explicit that the filling will be done,